 This article was originally posted on Encased in Steel on 5th April 2013.
-It has been modified a little for reposting here.
+It has been edited and improved for posting here.

 As a relatively short person (5 feet 6 inches, or roughly 167 centimetres in height), I have heard all kinds of “advice” and platitudes in my two decades of involvement with martial arts.
 People have lots of very strange ideas about how short people should fight, and produce some very dangerous and ill-conceived advice!